nla-group/classix-matlab/README.md

 # A CLASSIX implementation for MATLAB

-CLASSIX is a fast and memory-efficient clustering algorithm which provides textual and visual explanations of its clustering results [1].
+CLASSIX is a fast and memory-efficient clustering method which provides textual and visual explanations of its clustering results [1].
 In contrast to clustering methods like DBSCAN, CLASSIX does not use any tree-based data structures to perform nearest-neighbor searches (its memory requirement grows essentially linearly in the number of data points).
 In contrast to the popular k-means algorithm, which is tailored to spherical clusters, CLASSIX can detect clusters of arbitrary shape.

 # Basic usage